djalbat/reaction/README.md

 - The `remount()` method of the `ReactElement` should call the `getChildContext()` method.
 - The `libES2015` directories in both the root and `examples` directories have been renamed `es6`.
 - Component state has been put back by popular demand.
+- The examples have been moved to the `es6` folder.

 ## Installation